rudicode/grocerylist/README.md

 cp config/database.yml.example config/database.yml
 ```

-And now you can setup the datbase:
+And now you can setup the database:

 ```
 rake db:setup